wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 				- ==Engineers are smart people.
 You're a **smart** person.
 We'll test something that we know needs to happen even if it isn't explicit in those requirements.==
 				- ==This is an opportunity to go to the managers and designers and expose a potential problem in the project.
 The requirements are missing something==
 				- Improves communication between developers and management
-				- Measuring software quality is the inten
+				- Measuring software quality is the intent (and must be planned)
 				- Creating a plan and sticking to it makes it easier
 				- Ensure that everyhing is completed
 				- Know when to stop